Epoxy Resin Pour tips for Successful Epoxy Pours

 scoring epoxy with a knife

-After we scored through the brown paper and epoxy, it took a little elbow strength to pull it off.
+After I scored through the brown paper and epoxy, it took a little elbow strength to pull it off.

 Use a heat gun or blow dryer immediately after pouring the epoxy to move and blend the different colors for a fun design;